sbosell/serilog-enrichers-dynamic/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/pb8tb199yb59dkhf/branch/master?svg=true)](https://github.com/sbosell/serilog-enrichers-dynamic) [![NuGet Version](http://img.shields.io/nuget/v/Serilog.Enrichers.Dynamic.svg?style=flat)](https://www.nuget.org/packages/Serilog.Enrichers.Dynamic/)

+Breaking changes.
+I made some changes to the parameter names and ordering to keep it consistent with some of the other enrichers.
+In the future I'll bump the major version.

 To use the enricher, first install the NuGet package:

 ```powershell
 Install-Package Serilog.Enrichers.Dynamic
 ```

-Then, apply the enricher to you `LoggerConfiguration`:
+Then, apply the enricher to your `LoggerConfiguration`:

 ```csharp
 Log.Logger = new LoggerConfiguration()